Jrk373/MachineLearningDemo/README.md

-**Decision Classifier Tree Machine Learning Demonstration** John Ryan Kivela The Narbha INstitute January 2025
+**Decision Classifier Tree Machine Learning Demonstration**

+John Ryan Kivela, MA

+The Narbha Institute

+January 2025

 **Things to know:**
 All of these materials will be located in a public Github repository which makes them open source.
 I control changes, but anyone can access them.
 If Github requires a log in, you should be able to use your Google account login.